-This partner must not be involved in the audit of Orange.
+This partner must not be involved in the audit of Orange for a period of at least two years.
 An alternative review partner should be appointed.

 Ethical Threat

 Orange has several potential assurance assignments available and Currant & Co wish to be appointed to these.
 There is a potential self-interest threat as these assurance fees along with the external audit fee could represent a significant proportion of Currant & Co's fee income.